Jeremy’s experience is drawn largely from information technology, intellectual property and commercial law combining both French and Australian law.

 Jeremy also advises on IP management and commercialisation, big data projects, privacy, data protection and surveillance, software development and licensing arrangements, Open Source Software, consumer protection laws, misleading and deceptive conduct and false advertising.

-Drafted and negotiated agreements allowing the purchase and resale of a machine-to-machine solution for a telecommunications carrier.
+Drafting and negotiating agreements allowing the purchase and resale of a machine-to-machine solution for a telecommunications carrier.

 IT services provider

 Negotiating a high-value IT services agreement between an airline company and an IT services provider.